UrbanOS-Public/charts/README.md

-# charts
+# UrbanOS Helm Charts
 Helm charts for the SmartCitiesData platform (SCDP).

 ## Usage

 Use our charts in two steps:

-1. Add our repository with `helm repo add scdp https://smartcitiesdata.github.io/charts`.
+1. Add our repository with `helm repo add scdp https://datastillery.github.io/charts/`.
 2. Install a chart with `helm upgrade --install ${RELEASE_NAME} scdp/${CHART_NAME}`.
 See the [Helm docs](https://helm.sh/docs/helm/#helm-upgrade) for more options.

 If you'd like to update the chart index later, run: